mattyleecifer/AgentSmith/README.md

 To run as just a command-line chat, run `agentsmith --console`

-To start the webserver, you just have to run: `agentsmith --server`
+To start the GUI, you just have to run: `agentsmith --gui`

-(Or `agentsmith.exe --server` on Windows, etc.)
+(Or `agentsmith.exe --gui` on Windows, etc.)

 This will start a server at http://127.0.0.1:49327 - the server is secured so only localhost can connect to it.
 To allow external connections, launch the app with `-ip <ipaddress>` or `-allowallips`.
 Use `-port` to specify port.